Designed Exclusively for APT guests

 Travel through the Wilinggin King Leopold Range Conservation Park to Derby’s Mowanjum Art and Culture Centre.

 Stay: Broome, Cable Beach Club Resort & SpaDaily :

-Transfer to Le Bellot, and get to know the expedition team and APT Cruise Director at a pre-dinner.
+Today you will transfer to your luxurious expedition ship, Le Bellot.
+Later, get to know your expedition team and APT cruise director at a pre-dinner.